jangroth/aws-certification-notes/solutions-architect-professional.md

 * **Name Server** - Translates domain names into IP addresses
 * **Zone File** - Text file that contains mappings between domain names and IP addresses
 * **Records** - Entries in zone file, mappings beween resources and names
+* A **hosted zone** is a container for records, and records contain information about how you want to route traffic for a specific domain, such as example.com, and its subdomains (acme.example.com, zenith.example.com).
+A hosted zone and the corresponding domain have the same name.
+There are two types of hosted zones:
+	* **Public hosted zones** contain records that specify how you want to route traffic on the internet.
+	* A **private hosted zone** is a container that holds information about how you want Amazon Route 53 to respond to DNS queries for a domain and its subdomains within one or more VPCs that you create with the Amazon VPC service.
+Your VPC has attributes that determine whether your EC2 instance receives public DNS hostnames, and whether DNS resolution through the Amazon DNS server is supported.

 <a name="5_9_2"></a>
 ### [↖](#5_9)[↑](#5_9_1_1)[↓](#5_9_2_1)  How it works